Ankr-network/ankr-docs/docs/Earn/bridge/bridge-tokens.md

    1. We recommend choosing the high fee value for faster transaction mining time.
 6. Ankr Bridge shows you the sending progress.
 Wait till the cross-chain transaction successfully finishes.
    1. Please stay on the page until sending is completed, since next you need to **receive** the bridged tokens.
 If navigated away, closed the tab, or Ankr Bridge failed during the bridging process, read the **Finish Bridge** section below.
-7. To receive the bridged aMATICb on the destination network, switch to it network by clicking *Switch to **** and confirm switching in your wallet.
+7. To receive the bridged aMATICb on the destination network, switch to it network by clicking *Switch to network-name* and confirm switching in your wallet.
 8. Receive aMATICb on the destination network clicking *Receive* and confirming it in your wallet.
 Gas fee applies.
    1. You can see the transaction in the explorer by clicking the *go-to* button next to the transaction hash.